The London residence of His Majesty The King Buckingham Palace is one of the few working royal palaces remaining in the world today.

 Marble Arch, originally at the entrance to Buckingham Palace, had to be moved to its present site, near Speaker's Corner, when Queen Victoria added the East Wing. in the 1840s.

 The forecourt, where Changing the Guard takes place, was created in 1911, was part of a scheme to commemorate Queen Victoria.
 The gates and railings were also added in 1911.

-In addition to being the London home of The Queen and The Duke of Edinburgh Buckingham Palace is also home to The Duke of York, The Earl and Countess of Wessex, The Princess Royal and Princess Alexandra who have private offices and apartments located within Buckingham Palace.
+In addition to being the London home of The King and Queen Camilla Buckingham Palace is also home to The Duke of York, The Earl and Countess of Wessex, The Princess Royal and Princess Alexandra who have private offices and apartments located within Buckingham Palace.